ethereum-optimism/optimism/specs/span-batches.md

 Span batch hard fork is activated based on timestamp.

-Activation Rule: `x != null && x >= upgradeTime && y != null && y >= upgradeTime`
+Activation Rule: `upgradeNumber != null && x >= upgradeTime`

-Let `inclusion_block` be the L1 block when the span batch was first fully derived.

-`x == span_start.timestamp`, which is the timestamp of first L2 block timestamp derived from span batch.
+`x == span_start.l1_origin.timestamp`, which is the L1 origin block timestamp of the first block in the span.

-`y == inclusion_block.timestamp`, which is the timestamp of L1 block when span batch was first fully derived.
-We need this additional check because span batch hard fork is a derivation update, and `x` becomes dependent of the hard fork(we must run span batch decoding to find `x`).
+This rule ensures that every chain activity regarding this span batch is done after the hard fork. i.e. Every block in the span is created, submitted to the L1, and derived from the L1 after the hard fork.

 ## Optimization Strategies